UbhiTS/ad-calendartvreminders/README.md

 # :tv::calendar: Calendar TV Reminders :chicken:

-If you're like me :sleeping:, who forgets important days in the year, like a friends birthday :birthday:, anniversary :gift:, and insurance due date :motorcycle: etc; say hello to the HA Calendar TV Notifications :tv::calendar: App.
-This app will (like a faithful assistant) keep reminding you **every time you turn on your TV** about the upcoming events in the next 15 days.
-I'm sure you turn on your TV atleast once a day, so there is absolutly no chance that you will ever forget an important day of the year, if your TV is the one reminding you about it :stuck_out_tongue_winking_eye:
+If you're like me :sleeping:, who forgets important days in the year, like a friends birthday :birthday:, anniversary :gift:, or an insurance due date :motorcycle: etc; say hello to the Calendar TV Reminders :tv::calendar: App.
+This app will (like a faithful assistant) keep reminding you **every time you turn on your TV** about any upcoming event(s) in the next 15 days.
+We all turn on our TVs atleast once a day, so there is absolutly no chance that you will ever forget an important day of the year if your TV is the one reminding you about it :stuck_out_tongue_winking_eye:

 This app has been a lifesaver.
 My family and friends are now plesantly surprised at how good I am at remembering birthdays.
 Little do they know ;)